Yanks fans pelt Cleveland outfielders with debris after win

 Associated Press

-Rather than a celebration, Aaron Judge and other Yankees players rushed toward the wall in right-center field, trying to calm the crowd as security personnel joined the effort.
+Rather than celebrating after Isiah Kiner-Falefa and pinch-hitter Gleyber Torres got RBI hits with two outs in the ninth, stars Aaron Judge, Giancarlo Stanton and other New York players rushed toward the wall in right-center field, trying to calm the crowd.

+“You certainly don’t want to put anyone in danger.
+I love the intensity, but you can’t be throwing stuff out on the field,” Yankees manager Aaron Boone said.

 Cleveland closer Emmanuel Clase (0-2) was one strike away from preserving a 5-4 lead when Kiner-Falefa hit a 100 mph fastball for a tying double.
-Rookie left fielder Steven Kwan ran hard into the wall chasing the ball and was shaken up, and trainer came out to check him.
+Rookie left fielder Steven Kwan ran hard into the wall chasing the ball and a trainer went out to check him.

+“Kwan was a little shaken up and had some cuts on his face and there was specific Yankee fan in left field that was celebrating Kwan getting hurt,” Mercado said.
+“It’s almost like, it’s acts of violence.
+You can’t say stuff like that, especially when someone gets hurt.”

+“I just let him know, ‘Listen, man, you can chirp all you want but don’t celebrate someone getting hurt.’
+That’s classless and that shouldn’t be a thing,” he said.
+“You can root for your team all you want, I’m not denying that.
+Honestly, it’s good for the game when there are die-hard fans, but do it the right way.”

 Torres followed by lining a single to right-center for the game-winner.
 As Mercado and Straw chased the ball in the gap, several fans began throwing objects at them.